SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 4. Create the <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/Dockerfile">`Dockerfile`</a> that contains the instructions for the container-image build process and defines the base of the container.

 5. The procedure presented here uses a customized python management command in the `Dockerfile`.
-To make it work there has to be a script that defines the command: <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/babyshop_app/products/management/commands/createsupe.py">`supe.py`</a> and a `.env`-file where sensitive data is hidden.
+To make it work there has to be a script that defines the command: <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/babyshop_app/products/management/commands/createsupe.py">`supe.py`</a> and an `.env`-file where sensitive data is hidden.
 Both files together create automatically a superuser after starting the container.

-6. Also a <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/.dockerignore">`.dockerignore`</a> -file is needed that contains the directories that should not be transferred to the container.
+6. Also a <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/.dockerignore">`.dockerignore`</a> is needed that contains the directories that should not be transferred to the container.

 7. Build the container-image:
   `docker build -t name-of-your-image -f Dockerfile .`

 8. Run a container-test-start and have a look if the image-setup is right and the application is working as it should be:
-  `docker run -it --rm -p 8025:5000 name-of-your-image`
+  `docker run -it --rm -p port-of-host-server:container-port name-of-your-image`

 9. Start the container with automatic restart and persistent data saving:
   `docker run -d --name name-of-your-container -p 8025:5000 -v /home/usr/docker/app-data:/data --restart unless-stopped name-of-your-image`